Farm and Agricultural Business Tax Guide for Frederick County

 At Mercer Flanagan, we've been working with Frederick County agricultural operations since 1971.
 We understand the rhythms of farming here — the crop cycles, the equipment decisions, the land values, and the family dynamics that make farm succession planning both important and complicated.

-If you'd like to discuss your farm's tax situation — whether it's a routine annual filing or a more complex question about structure, succession, or a major equipment purchase — we'd welcome the conversation.
+Whether it's a routine annual filing or a more complex question about structure, succession, or a major equipment purchase — we'd welcome the conversation.
+Schedule a free consultation or call (301) 662-6992.